 When to Replace a Bad VANOS System

-- 50,000 Miles: at 50k miles, your Vanos seals are probably just about all worn down.
+- 50,000 Miles: at 50k miles, your BMW VANOS seals are probably just about all worn down.
 If you do not notice any issues at this point you can go a bit longer without repair, but your car might be performing below par without you knowing.

 - 70,000 Miles: by 70k miles you should repair/replace your VANOS if you have not already.
 At this point, your seals will be worn out and your car will have less power in the lower ranges, whether or not you notice it.

-IImportant Note: if you are going to fully replace your VANOS solenoids, I highly recommend using URO or Pierburg Solenoids, rather than some crappy solenoids you can find on Amazon.
-The URO brand is a great aftermarket budget option and Pierburg is a pricier but top quality brand.
-In our opinion both of these options are better than the Genuine/OEM product.
-We don't generally recommend the Genuine brand since they are poorly constructed, fail easily, and are 3x the cost of the other solenoids.
+Important Note: if you are going to fully replace your VANOS solenoids, I highly recommend using URO or Pierburg Solenoids, rather than some crappy solenoids you can find on Amazon.
+The URO brand is a great aftermarket budget option and Pierburg is a pricier but top-quality brand.
+In our opinion, both of these options are better than the Genuine/OEM product.
+We don’t generally recommend the Genuine brand since they are poorly constructed, fail easily, and are 3x the cost of the other solenoids.

 Please do not go the super cheap route and buy a set of off-brand solenoids from Amazon for $30 each.
 These solenoids are a crucial component of the timing and overall performance of your BMW/N54 engine.
 You wouldn’t put 87 octane gas in your N54, would you?